aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/transform-3d-nodes-with-quaternions/_index.md

 ## Step 6: Set Translation

-Specify the translation for the cube node.
+Specify the translation for the cube node so it appears at the desired position in the scene.

 ```java
 cubeNode.getTransform().setTranslation(new Vector3(0, 0, 20));